Ryan-Martin22/Eatopia23/README.md

 * **Recipe Form** can be used by logged in users.
 Here users who holds an account can add their own recipes, and also edit their own recipes.
 * **Comment Form** is displayed underneath each recipe when viewed in full.
 Logged in users can comment recipes.
 * **Comment Section** is where all users, logged in or not can read all comments, who wrote them and when.
 * **Like/Unlike Button** appears on the recipe site and all logged in users can like/unlike recipes.
-Number of likes are also displayed for all users to see.
+Number of likes are also displayed for all users to see so users can determine popularity of recipes..
 * **About Page** gives the user information about the topic of the site.
 * **Recipe Page** is displayed when clicked on a recipe.
 Here all users, logged in or not, can view details about the recipe.
 This page also includes features to like and comment if you are a logged in user.
 If you are the author of the recipe, from here you can be redirected to edit/delete your recipe.
-* **Edit/Delete recipe** is where the creator of the recipe can edit and/or delete their own recipes.
+* **Edit/Delete recipe** is where the creator of the recipe can manage their recipes by edditing or deleting them.
 * **Login Page** here users who already have created an account can log in.
-Users can also choose to be "remembered", a feature so that they do not have to enter their login credentials each time they log in.
+Users can also choose to be "remembered", a feature so that they do not have to enter their login credentials each time they log in, included for better UX.
 * **Register Page** is where new users can create a new account so that they can interact with the site.
 By creating a username, providing optional email and a required password an account is easily created.
-* **Logout** is a page for the user to confirm their wish to log out of their account.
+* **Logout** is a page for the user to confirm their intention to log out of their account.
 If the user clicks the sign out button, they are then redirected to the home page.

+** Future Features **